JordanDanielWest/Exfiltration-of-Company-Data/README.md

 - Kusto Query Language (KQL)
 - Powershell

-##  Scenario: Unusual Outbound HTTP Traffic Detected from Non-Admin Workstation
+##  Investigation Scenario: Data Exfiltration from PIPd Employee

 An employee named John Doe, working in a sensitive department, recently got put on a performance improvement plan (PIP).
 After John threw a fit, management has raised concerns that John may be planning to steal proprietary information and then quit the company.
 Your task is to investigate John's activities on his corporate device (windows-target-1) using Microsoft Defender for Endpoint (MDE) and ensure nothing suspicious is taking place.